chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/radialgrid.rst

 Assumptions for toroidal magnetic fields
 ----------------------------------------
-- One maximum, one minimum, per flux surface (no negative triangularity)
+- The magnetic field strength has exactly one maximum and one minimum, per flux surface (no negative triangularity)

 Magnetic ripple
 ---------------
+Some settings related to the effect of the magnetic ripple are made on the radial grid.
+For details about how to enable effects of the ripple, please see

+- :ref:`ds-eqsys-distfunc`

 Class documentation
 -------------------